MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

 This article addresses upgrade experiences for Istio-based service mesh add-on for Azure Kubernetes Service (AKS).

 Announcements about the releases of new minor revisions or patches to the Istio-based service mesh add-on are published in the [AKS release notes][aks-release-notes].
-To learn more about support for service mesh add-on versioning and upgrades, read the [support policy][istio-support].
+To learn more about support for service mesh add-on versioning and upgrades and the release calendar, read the [support policy][istio-support].

 ## Minor revision upgrade